microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/authenticationmethodspolicies-overview.md

 |[microsoftauthenticatorauthenticationmethodconfiguration](microsoftauthenticatorauthenticationmethodconfiguration.md)|Define users who can use Microsoft Authenticator on the Azure AD tenant.|
 |[emailauthenticationmethodconfiguration](emailauthenticationmethodconfiguration.md)|Define users who can use email OTP on the Azure AD tenant.|

-## Policies available to push users to set up authentication methods:
+## Policies available for authentication methods Registration Campaign:
 |Policy       | Description |
 |:---------------------------|:------------|
 |[authenticationMethodsRegistrationCampaign](authenticationmethodsregistrationcampaign.md)| Define users who should be reminded to set up an authentication method (only supported for the Microsoft Authenticator).|